EmilDavidov20/DesignPatternsFinal/README.md

 ### 3️⃣ Configure Libraries
 Go to File > Project Structure > Libraries.
-Add the JARs from the lib/ folder:
+Add the JARs from the /lib folder...

+---

+### 4️⃣ Database Setup
+The app uses Apache Derby Embedded.
+A local database folder tasksdb is already included in the project.
+Derby will automatically boot and create/update the database when running the app.